Blog

 Clinical laboratory management and service represent big business.
 Currently valued at well over $200 billion annually, the global market is expected to reach a staggering $290 billion by 2028.

-Learn More: The Best Laboratory Information System Companies and the Advantages They Offer to Their Laboratory Clients
+Discover More: The Best Laboratory Information System Companies and the Advantages They Offer to Their Laboratory Clients

-Types of Pathology Lab Software Systems
+Types of Pathology Lab Software

 Pathology lab software can be confusing.
 Sometimes definitions are unclear or change over time.

-Learn More: Six Factors That Should Be Considered Before Upgrading Your Lab's Pathology Reporting Software
+Discover More: Six Factors That Should Be Considered Before Upgrading Your Lab's Pathology Reporting Software

-What are Laboratory Information Systems (LIS Healthcare)?
+What is a Laboratory Information System (LIS Healthcare)?

 Key Laboratory Information System Functions

-• Centralized Database: Pathology LIS systems consolidate data from all laboratory departments and processes, facilitating seamless specimen management (sample tracking) and test result reporting.
+- Centralized Database: Pathology LIS systems consolidate data from all laboratory departments and processes, facilitating seamless specimen management (sample tracking) and test result reporting.

-• Compliance: Medical LIS systems ensure adherence to guidelines from CAP (College of American Pathologists), CLIA (Clinical Laboratory Improvement Amendments), HIPAA (Health Insurance Portability and Accountability Act), and other regulatory agencies, mitigating compliance concerns and avoiding penalties.
+- Compliance: Medical LIS systems ensure adherence to guidelines from CAP (College of American Pathologists), CLIA (Clinical Laboratory Improvement Amendments), HIPAA (Health Insurance Portability and Accountability Act), and other regulatory agencies, mitigating compliance concerns and avoiding penalties.

-• Lab Revenue Cycle Management (Lab RCM): Medical LIS systems integrated with advanced laboratory billing solutions can transform RCM cycle visibility and optimize technical and financial performance.
+- Lab Revenue Cycle Management (Lab RCM): Medical LIS systems integrated with advanced laboratory billing solutions can transform RCM cycle visibility and optimize technical and financial performance.

 The Power of LIS Software and Effective Outreach

 LIS software has become a key aspect of pathology lab management and outreach.
-For example, to streamline outreach processes, labs should be able to connect with customers, payers, and other third parties through automated digital portals such as LigoLab Connect
+For example, to streamline outreach processes, labs should be able to connect with customers, payers, and other third parties through automated digital portals (such as LigoLab Connect).

 Top-notch LIS pathology information system solutions can easily accommodate this digital connection and provide pre-loaded, customizable templates that make lab workflow management and reporting a breeze.

-Industry Insights: The Competitive Edge in Laboratory Outreach: Enhancing Value Beyond Price
+Industry Insights: The Competitive Edge in Laboratory Outreach - Enhancing Value Beyond Price

 Why LIS Software and Lab RCM Interoperability Matter